usb-c/STUSB1602/README.md

   - For 1 USB-C port : 1x SPI + 1x I2C + 1x Interrupt
   - For 2 USB-C ports: 2x SPI + 1x I2C + 2x Interrupt
   <br />
-  Note: SPI is used for USB-PD messaging to CC pin, and I2C is used for chip register's configuration
+  Note: Both I2C and SPI interfaces are mandatory.
+SPI is used for USB-PD messaging to CC pin, and I2C is used for chip register's configuration

 * __Operating supply:__ 5V to 20V directly from Vbus of the USB-C cable. <br /> Or a lower power (3.3V) for battery supplied applications <br />
 * __Power Consumption:__ 113uA for Sink role, 158uA for Source role<br />